2019 NHL Hart Trophy Odds Tracker

 2019 Hart Trophy Odds for Eastern Conference Players

-Four out of the top five contenders for the Hart Trophy play in the Eastern Conference.
+Three out of the top five contenders for the Hart Trophy play in the Eastern Conference.
 If McDavid misses any significant time to injury, it’s a safe bet that the winner hail from an Eastern team.
-If McDavid goes down, its probably going to be Matthews.

 2019 Hart Trophy Odds for Western Conference Players